Tacoma Rainiers Game Notes - vs. Las Vegas

 BROADCAST - TV: Bally Live App/MiLB.TV RADIO - KIXI 880

-DÍAZ HAS BEEN HIGH-QUALITY: LHP Jhonathan Díaz will make his ninth start of the season tonight, looking to log his fifth quality start of the season and fourth in a row...
-Díaz is tied for fifth among Triple-A pitchers with his four quality starts this season and is one of three PCL pitchers to toss three consecutive quality starts...the only PCL hurler with four consecutive quality starts is Sacramento LHP Carson Whisenhunt...in Díaz's last three starts, he has allowed six runs on 17 hits over 19.0 innings, walking two while striking out 16, holding the opposition to a .236 batting average...the last Rainier to log four consecutive quality starts is RHP Casey Lawrence, who did so from May 18-June 6, 2024.
+SUNDAY SLUGGERS: Winners in each of their last four Sunday games, the Rainiers have gotten it done with the bats, logging at least 10 hits in each of their last four Sunday games...the Rainiers lead all Triple-A teams with a Sunday slugging percentage of .519, ranking second with a .894 Sunday OPS and third with a .291 batting average...Samad Taylor leads all minor leaguers with 17 Sunday hits...Dominic Canzone is tied for second among all minor leaguers with five Sunday home runs, ranking third with a .900 Sunday slugging percentage.

-FRIDAY'S FAST FACTS: In the Rainiers' 10-6 loss on Friday night, Tacoma scored four runs in the eighth inning without recording a hit... it marks the 15th occurrence since 2005 that a PCL team scored at least four runs in an inning without a hit and the third this season (also: OKC - May 1 (1st inning) and ABQ - April 15 (6th inning))...it is the first time the Rainiers have accomplished that feat since at least 2005... the Rainiers struck out a season-high 15 times on Friday night, their most since striking out 15 times on April 12, 2024...
-The Rainiers tallied one extra-base hit on Friday night, a Tyler Locklear double in the sixth inning...it extends the Rainiers' streak of games with an extra-base hit to 39 games, the second-longest streak in the PCL this season.
+THE LEFTY LUMBER COMPANY: The Rainiers tallied 17 hits in their 9-7 victory on Saturday night, tied for the second-most they've recorded this season...14 of the 17 hits were by left-handed hitters, tied for the most hits by left-handed batters in a PCL game this season, matching the Rainiers' 14 hits by lefties on May 28, in their 19-8 victory over Salt Lake...the 14 hits by left-handers are the second-most in a Triple-A game this season, trailing the 15 logged by Scranton/Wilkes-Barre's lefties on May 1.

-HOT START TO THE HOMESTAND: The Rainiers have won seven of the first 10 games of their four-week homestand, getting it done on the mound and at the plate...the Rainiers have hit .295 in the first 10 games of the homestand, ranking sixth in Triple-A in that time...the club's .397 on-base percentage is good for the second-best in Triple-A and the 25 stolen bases also are the most in the circuit...on the mound, the Rainiers are tied for fourth among Triple-A teams with 92 strikeouts and have walked only 35, the second-fewest in the PCL...the Rainiers' 2.63 strikeouts per walk is the third-best in the PCL in that span.
+HOT START TO THE HOMESTAND: The Rainiers have won eight of the first 11 games of their four-week homestand, getting it done on the mound and at the plate...the Rainiers have hit .308 in the first 11 games of the homestand, ranking third among full-season minor league teams in that time...the club's .405 on-base percentage is good for the third-best among full-season teams and the 25 stolen bases also are the ninth-most...on the mound, the Rainiers are tied for sixth among Triple-A teams with 99 strikeouts and have walked only 37, the second-fewest in the PCL...the Rainiers' 2.68 strikeouts per walk is the fifth-best ratio in Triple-A in that span.

-RAINIERS ON THE RUN: Since the start of their homestand, the Rainiers have been successful in 25 of their 26 stolen base attempts, ranking sixth among all minor league teams with their 25 stolen bases in that time...of the 19 minor league teams that have at least 20 stolen bases since last Tuesday, the Rainiers 96.2% success rate on stolen bases is the highest...the Rainiers have swiped a base in each of their last six games, tied for the third-longest streak in the PCL this season.
+RAINIERS ON THE RUN: Since the start of their homestand, the Rainiers have been successful in 25 of their 28 stolen base attempts, ranking seventh among all minor league teams with their 25 stolen bases in that time...of the 25 minor league teams that have at least 20 stolen bases since last Tuesday, the Rainiers 89.3% success rate on stolen bases is the third-best...the Rainiers have swiped a base in 10 of their last 12 games.

-RHYLAN'S ROLLING: Over his 11-game on-base streak, OF Rhylan Thomas has hit .409 (18x44) with two doubles and two home runs...Thomas is also hitting .389 (21x54) when leading off an inning...his 21 hits when leading off the inning are the second-most for a PCL hitter this season...Thomas has only struck out nine times in 2025, the fewest of any qualified full-season minor league hitter...the only qualified Major League hitter to have fewer strikeouts is Luis Arraez, who's struck out five times this year...Thomas is also seeing an average of 2.962 pitches per plate appearance this year, the fewest of all qualified full-season minor league hitters.
+RHYLAN'S ROLLING: Over his 11-game on-base streak, OF Rhylan Thomas has hit .408 (20x49) with two doubles and two home runs...Thomas is also hitting .400 (22x55) when leading off an inning...his 22 hits when leading off the inning are the second-most for a PCL hitter this season...Thomas has only struck out 10 times in 2025, the fewest of any qualified full-season minor league hitter...the only qualified Major League hitter to have fewer strikeouts is Luis Arraez, who's struck out five times this year...Thomas is also seeing an average of 2.967 pitches per plate appearance this year, the fewest of all qualified full-season minor league hitters.

-RETURN OF THE PACK: Since May 8, OF Spencer Packard has a .495 on-base percentage, good for the PCL lead...in that span, Packard ranks sixth in the league with a .343 batting average and seventh with 17 walks drawn...Packard has also been hit by four pitches in that stretch, tied for the third-most in the league... he is also hitting .351 (13x37) in his last 12 games, driving in 10 runs and drawing nine walks.
+RETURN OF THE PACK: Since May 8, OF Spencer Packard has a .500 on-base percentage, good for the PCL lead...in that span, Packard ranks seventh in the league with a .342 batting average and fifth with 19 walks drawn...Packard has also been hit by four pitches in that stretch, tied for the third-most in the league...
+Packard is riding a 14-game on-base streak, dating back to May 22...in that time, he is hitting .326 (14x43) with one double and two home runs, drawing 12 walks with a .988 OPS.

-MARINERS UPDATE: The Mariners dropped their first game in Anaheim, falling 5-4 to the Angels...both teams scored a run in the third and two in the fourth before Seattle plated one run in the fifth and Los Angeles scored two...Bryce Miller took the loss, allowing five runs on six hits over 5.0 innings in the start...Julio Rodríguez went 3-for-4 with a triple and an RBI...Ben Williamson also went 2-for-3 with a double and a pair of runs scored.
+MARINERS UPDATE: The Mariners fell 8-6 on Saturday to the Angels in Anaheim...Luis Castillo surrendered six runs (four earned) on eight hits over 5.0 innings, taking the loss...Cal Raleigh clubbed a pair of home runs, bringing his total to 26 on the season...Randy Arozarena also logged three hits in the loss.

 - Tacoma Rainiers Game Notes - vs. Las Vegas - Tacoma Rainiers